Organize every nook and cranny on a budget with these dollar store bathroom organizing tips.

-I was feeling a little extra OCD the other day as I browsed the aisles of my local dollar store.
+I had a strong case of the organizing bug the other day as I browsed the aisles of my local dollar store.
 I stumbled upon a great selection of organizing stuff – tubs, little bins, etc. Lots of the containers were in teal, and since I have been wanting to incorporate teal as an accent color in the upstairs bathroom… I bought about $20 worth of organizing supplies and went to town!

 Ok, ok.
 I cheated a little bit.
 I bought one item from Michaels – a large basket on sale for $10.
 But everything else came from the dollar store.
 I swear.